 And it didn’t get to this place overnight.

 Here’s the thing.
 Deep down — locked in tight — she knows that a man intimidating her while getting in her face is wrong.
 She knows his uncontrollable anger is wrong.
-She knows that his name calling and threats to divorce her is wrong… and controlling.
+She knows that his name-calling and threats to divorce her is wrong… and is power and control.

 She knows his threats to take her children, to leave her homeless, to never give her a dime of “his” money, to take everything are grossly wrong.
 She knows he uses his words to manipulate her (although sometimes it takes others pointing it out to fully understand it) is wrong.
 She knows when he stands in her way to get away from him, seeking a break from the rage and yelling, is wrong.
 She knows when he breaks only things that belong to her and/or punches walls, it’s wrong.

-She realizes the emotional roller coaster that she is on (the abuse cycle — honeymoon, tension building, incident, apology/promises, honeymoon — it goes round and round) makes her feel crazy.
+She realizes the emotional roller coaster that she is on (the abuse cycle — the honeymoon, tension building, incident, apology/promises, and then honeymoon again — it goes round and round) makes her feel crazy.
 She feels the lack of empathy that she receives.
 She knows that she is treated with cruelty.
 And she knows it’s all wrong.

 And he knows it’s wrong too!

 If not, he would never apologize or make promises to stop his behaviors.
 He would never lie about it.
 Never cover it up.
 He would stop blaming her for how she is feeling.

 [Be sure to check out my YouTube videos for more help on this topic.]

 It wasn’t until I saw other relationships, healthy relationships, with wives being treated with care, concern, respect, and honor, that I realized that I deserved to be treated better.
 I deserved to be treated like that.
 Like an equal.
 All I ever wanted was to be given the same amount of love and respect that I was giving.